Why Do This Route?

 Elevation loss: 2480 metres

-Route details.
-Start at Jacobson Lake Camp, follow HBC (1849) Heritage Trail through camp sites to Sowaqua Camp (aid), Colvile (aid), continue to Peers Creek.
+Route: start at jacobson_19_mile_route and follow HBC (1849) Heritage Trail through camp sites to Sowaqua Camp (aid), Colvile (aid), continue to Peers Creek.
 Then head down the unpaved road to the finish.
 Shuttles will transport you to Hope.

 50 mile: overall 16 hours (10 p.m.).
 Jacobson Lake 4 p.m. target time, Sowaqua 6 p.m.